Extinction Cycle

 The story does not introduce a new Variant type.
 Its lore contribution is environmental.
 It shows how a military base fails at household level.
 Fences, weapons, roads, and command calls mean little if a mother cannot get her children through a door in time.

-The page should be linked to Children of the Apocalypse because Tasha and Jenny are not symbolic children.
 They have specific memories, losses, and objects that follow them into later books.

 Connections to main-series events